+Helping pupils to:

-Helping pupils to learn to understand others, to value diversity whilst also promoting shared values, to promote awareness of human rights and to apply and defend them, and to develop skills of participation and responsible action.
+- understand others and to value diversity, whilst also promoting shared values - promote awareness of human rights and to apply and defend them - develop skills of participation and responsible action.

 Children will be supported to feel part of a community, at a local, national and international level.
-Class work may include, reflection covering questions about race, religion, ethnicity, diversity and identity.
-Work may be incorporated into existing areas of study e.g. in Maths, ICT, English and World literature, Humanities and FL.
+Class work may include reflection on questions about race, religion, ethnicity, diversity and identity.
+This work may be incorporated into existing areas of study e.g. in Maths, ICT, English and World literature, History, Geography and Modern Foreign Languages (MFL).

 Where possible support is given to pupils for whom English is an additional language, to enable them to progress in English.

 Assemblies are based on values that underpin the above principles and involve members of the local and wider community.